ilyasergey/YSC2229/source/week-06-stacks.rst

        | _ -> None
    end

 What is important to notice is that ``type 'e t`` in the concrete implementation is defined to be ``'e list ref``, so in the rest of the module we can use the properties of this concrete data type (i.e., dereference it and work with it as with an OCaml list).
 Notice also that the concrete module ``ListBasedStack`` is annotated with the abstract signature ``AbstractStack``, making sure that all definitions have the matching types.
 The implication of this is that `no user` of this module will be able to exploit the fact that our "stack type" is, in fact, a reference to an OCaml list.
 An example of such an "exploit" would be, for instance, making the stack empty foregoing the use of ``pop`` in order to deplete it first, element by element.

 When implementing your own concrete implementation of an abstract data type, it is recommended to ascribe the module signature (e.g., ``AbstractStack``) as the `last` step of your implementation.
-If you do it before the module is complete, the OCaml compiler/back-end will not be complaining about your implementation of the module does not match the signature, which makes the whole development process less pleasant.
+If you do it before the module is complete, the OCaml compiler/back-end will be complaining that your implementation of the module does not match the signature, which makes the whole development process less pleasant.

 Let us now test our stack ADT implementation by pushing and popping different elements, keeping in mind the expected LIFO behaviour.
 We